Domestic Violence Prevention and Treatment Grant program

 Grant Status Closed

+Nonprofit and nongovernmental organizations and public social service entities who provide services to victims of domestic violence may apply for funding.
 An entity is eligible to receive funding if it furnishes, agrees to furnish, or arranges with a third party to furnish all the following services:

 - A twenty-four (24) hour telephone system to provide crisis assistance to a person threatened by domestic or family violence.

 - Emergency transportation services, if necessary, to aid victims of domestic or family violence.

 - Information, referral, and victim advocacy services in the areas of health care assistance, social and mental health services, family counseling, job training and employment opportunities, legal assistance, and counseling for dependent children.